All About Supari: Its English Name, Pronunciation, Meaning, and More - Rezeki Mandiri Global

 What is Supari?

-The Supari Tree - Its English Name and Significance
+Supari Tree — Its English Name and Importance

 Supari - Its Many Names

-Pronouncing foreign words correctly can be challenging, but it's essential for effective communication.
-The pronunciation of "supari" in English is "soo-pah-ree."
-The emphasis should be on the first syllable, "soo," which is pronounced like "soup."
-The second syllable, "pah-ree," is pronounced like "pari" in the English word "parliament."
+Correct pronunciation of foreign words can be quite difficult, but is extremely important for proper communication.
+How is Supari Pronounced In English?
+The emphasis is on the first syllable, "soo," sounding like soup.
+The second syllable, "pah-ree," sounds like "pari" in parliament.

 Supari - The Nut